-The present work analysed statistically the relationship between SEP intensities and parameters of eruptive solar activity, using a sample of 44 SEP events between 1997 and 2006.
-By selection the SEP events were associated with strong flares (M and X class) in the western solar hemisphere.
-The associated CMEs had speeds between 350 and 3400 km s-1.
-In the statistical analysis near-relativistic electrons in two energy ranges (38-53 keV and 175-315 keV) and deka-MeV protons (15-40 MeV) were considered, as well as parameters describing the different aspects of the associated eruptive solar activity: CME speed, flux and fluence of the SXR burst, fluence of the microwave burst.
-Besides using several parameters describing solar activity we also considered if flare-accelerated electrons actually escaped from the corona.
-We used the presence of type III bursts at decameter and longer waves as indicators of electron escape along open magnetic field lines.
+We statistically analysed the relationship between SEP intensities and parameters of eruptive solar activity using a sample of 44 SEP events between 1997 and 2006.
+By selection, the SEP events were associated with strong flares (M and X class) in the western solar hemisphere.
+The associated CMEs had speeds of between 350 and 3400 km s-1.
+In the statistical analysis near-relativistic electrons in two energy ranges (38-53 keV and 175-315 keV) and deka-MeV protons (15-40 MeV) were considered, as well as parameters describing the different aspects of the associated eruptive solar activity: CME speed, flux, and fluence of the SXR burst, fluence of the microwave burst.
+In addition to using several parameters that describe the solar activity, we also considered whether flare-accelerated electrons did escape from the corona.
+We used the presence of type III bursts at decameter and longer waves as indicators of electron escape along open magnetic-field lines.